karthik111/video_anomaly_detection/README.md

 - Coded the feature extractor layer

 To do:
-- Build a simple classification model based on the feature extractor of a few video clips.
+- Build a simple classification model based on the feature extractor of a few video clips. z
+- Build a UMAP dimensionality reducer for different anomaly types